Thank you, Scott Shannon, and happy Monday if there's such a thing.

 Of course not.

-And to deny your son an opportunity to be happy with all the other children, I think is a little extreme.
+And to deny your son an opportunity to be happy with all the other children, I think, is a little extreme.

-I should have listened to my mother.
+And hmm, I should have listened to my mother.

 That's what happens when you eat McDonald's.

-Although I actually do understand football, and I did watch the game, and I cannot believe what I saw.
+And I did watch the game, and I cannot believe what I saw.

 I mean, I was rooting for the 49ers, but you know, anyhow.